 - 1995 – Stock options trading was introduced.

 - 2000 – The Hong Kong Stock Exchange merged with the Hong Kong Securities Clearing Company and the Hong Kong Futures Exchange to form Hong Kong Exchanges and Clearing Limited.

 Whilst the index is supposed to provide a snapshot of the health of Hong Kong’s stock market, it also serves another purpose.
 Because of Hong Kong’s status as a special administrative region of China, both economies are closely linked.

 So, the index serves as a proxy for the wider Asian market.
 In particular, China’s stock market, which is often mispriced as a result of capital restrictions.
-This also means you will find many large Chinese companies listed on the Hong Kong Exchange.
+This also means you will find many large Chinese companies listed on the Hong Kong Exchange at Hang Seng brokers.

 All the indices below provide access to mainland and China-affiliated companies.
 These are, the Hang Seng:

 - China 50

 - H-Share Index ETF-HK